Sports car maker Lotus plans to cut up to 550 jobs at Norfolk factory

 “We believe this is necessary in order to secure a sustainable future for the company in today’s rapidly evolving automotive environment, which is seeing uncertainty with rapid changes in global policies, including tariffs.”

+A trade deal between the UK and the US reduced tariffs on UK-made vehicles exported to America from 27.5% to 10% from June 30.

+But it remains higher than the 2.5% levy on UK cars that was in place before Mr Trump’s “liberation day” tariff announcements.

-The company added that restructuring is “vital to enhancing our future competitiveness in the market”.
+Lotus added that restructuring was “vital to enhancing our future competitiveness in the market”.

 It said: “The brand remains fully committed to the UK, and Norfolk will remain the home of the Lotus sports car, motorsports and engineering consulting operations.